 - Doors, windows and insulation

-More information on the program, project eligibility, and the application process will be available soon on myCEIP.ca.
+More information on the program, project eligibility, and the application process is available on myCEIP.ca